emmawalshdev/The-Book-bar/testing.md

 6. I only want registered users (logged in) to be able to add reviews and books, for monitoring reasons.

-    - Access to the book and review upload links has been restricted
+    - Access to the Add a book and review upload links has been restricted.
-    - If a logged-out user attempts to access these pages, they will be redirected to an access denied page
+    - If a logged-out user attempts to access these pages, they will be redirected to the Access denied page.
-    - On the access denied page, a link to the homepage is displayed to direct users back to the site
+    - On the Access denied page, a link to the homepage is displayed to direct users back to the site.

 7. I want to be able to edit and delete all content created on the website, for monitoring reasons.

     - An Edit button is displayed behind every review card and book page for the 'admin' user.
-    - Within the edit (book, review, genre) page, the user has the option to delete the review or book.
+    - Within the Edit (book, review, genre) page, the user has the option to delete the review or book.
     - Clicking delete activates a modal that asks for confirmation before deletion.
     - The 'admin' user has complete control over editing and deleting all content on the site.
     - The 'admin' user also has access to add both books and reviews.